amcrisan/EpiCOGS/readme.md

 https://goo.gl/2Ek80Q

-**Have question, comments, or concerns?
+**Have questions, comments, or concerns?
 You've got two options:**

-1. File an issue in this repository
+1. File an issue in this repository!
 2. Submit it as part of this google form: https://goo.gl/1Ee8dk